razzacktiger/Python-Automations/File-management/README.md

 # What File-Management Does
-file-Management manages your files on MacOS to download from the web and organize seemlessly.
+File-Management manages your files on MacOS to download from the web and organize seemlessly.
 It is currently in it's early development stages and is proof of concept.

 ## Organize.py
   With the help of this script, you can sort your files on your desktop based on their file type.